The Meyer's Parrot is a sweet and quiet parrot.

 The company that has the training program above, also has a course on teaching your bird to talk if you are interested in that.

 You should provide no more than 80 percent of the Meyer's Parrot diet with top-quality pellets.
-We like the Totally Organics Pellets that we carry because they are 100% organic and they don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and they don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+We also like Harrison's Organic Pellets.